Chart Color Schemes

 Health performance in Ballina Surrounds is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Ballina Shire faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is relatively low at approximately 50% of the total population (~9,582 people), compared to 52.3% across the Rest of NSW.
-Nationally, the average is 55.3%.
+The rate of private health cover is relatively low at approximately 50% of the total population (~9,582 people), compared to 52.3% across the Rest of NSW and a national average of 55.3%.
+The most common medical conditions are mental health issues (8.9%) and arthritis (8.8%).

-Mental health issues and arthritis are the most common medical conditions in the area, impacting 8.9 and 8.8% of residents respectively.
-Meanwhile, 66.1% of residents declare themselves completely clear of medical ailments compared to 68.0% across the Rest of NSW.
-As of June 2021, 23.8% of residents are aged 65 and over (4,559 people).
-Health outcomes among seniors in Ballina Shire are above average, performing better than the general population in health metrics.
+A majority, 66.1%, report being completely clear of medical ailments, compared to 68.0% in the Rest of NSW.
+As of 2017, 23.8% of residents are aged 65 years and over (~4,559 people).
+Health outcomes among seniors in Ballina Shire are above average and perform better than the general population in health metrics.

 Frequently Asked Questions - Health